SiLab-Bonn/Embedded-System-Lab/docs/source/hardware-intro.rst

       RPi 4       BCM2711     0xFE000000     1, 2, 4, or 8 GB
     ===========  ==========  ==============  ====

-An implementation of an access to the GPIO registers will be shown in the section :ref:`gpio-programming-examples`.
+A demonstration of accessing the GPIO registers is shown next in section :ref:`gpio-programming-examples`.

 Further reading
 ---------------